laxlucien/BlogBase/README.md

 5. An advertiser dashboard using which advertisers will be able to submit a picture as an ad of various pre-determined sizes to be included in the newspaper of a generic or specific date.
 The price paid will be based on the location and position of the newspaper.

+The database configuration file for the database is called: config.inc.php The exported database file is called: blog_base.sql